samgoldman97/mist/README.md

 . run_scripts/csi_retrieval_compare/train_contrastive.sh
 ```

-With both trained fingerprint models and conrtastive models, retrieval can be executed and evaluated:
+With both trained fingerprint models and contrastive models, retrieval can be executed and evaluated:

 ```